moatorres/my-react-lib-plus/README.md

 Once you're ready to publish run `yarn compile` and `yarn publish` to share your library.

+If you'd like to use the library locally:

+[1] Run `yarn link`
-If you'd like to use the library locally, run `yarn link` then `cd into-your-project-folder` and run `yarn link 'my-react-lib-plus'.
-This will create a symlink named `your-project-folder/node_modules/my-react-lib-plus`that links to your local copy of the`my-react-lib-plus` project.
+[2] Go to your project's folder `cd into-your-project-folder` [3] Run `yarn link 'my-react-lib-plus'

+This will create a symlink named _your-project-folder/node_modules/my-react-lib-plus_ that links to your local copy of the `my-react-lib-plus` project. 🎉

 ### Usage